AdmissionPage address: http://ahn.mnsu.edu/hp/sm/undergradadmis.html

 - HP 141: Introduction to Sport Management (2 credits)

 - PSYC 101: Introduction to Psychology (4 credits)

 - SOC 101: Introduction to Sociology (3 credits)

-From all eligible applicants, students will be admitted on the basis of their rank order on the criterion of cumulative GPA and their GPA in the seven courses listed above.
-Students may be currently enrolled in the prerequisite courese, but if all seven courses are not complete when a student applies, other students farther along in their academic career will have priority.
-In the past two admission periods, the pre-sport management GPA of admitted students varied between 3.0 and 4.0.
+Admission is based on rank order of cumulative GPA and GPA in the seven courses listed above.
+Students may apply for admission if they are currently enrolled in the prerequisite course(s), but if all seven courses are not complete when a student applies, students farther along in their academic career will have priority.
+In the past two admission periods, the pre-sport management GPA varied between 2.95 and 4.0.

 - You must first apply to Minnesota State University, Mankato.
 For information on applying to the university please contact the Office of Admissions at 1-800-722-0544 (ext.
 1).
 You can also apply online at http://www.mnsu.edu/admissions/.
 You must be a current student at MSU in order to be considered for the program.

 - If you are a transfer student you will need to contact all post-secondary institutions attended and request that official transcripts are sent to Minnesota State University, Mankato Office of Admissions.
 Once they have a completed application from you they will forward these to the Office of the Registrar where they will be evaluated.
 After they have finished this process you will have access to your Degree Audit Report Form (DARS) which will show the classes that fulfill our required prerequisite courses and which ones you still need to complete.
 You will need this information to register for those prerequisite courses and to apply to for admission into the sport management programs and our upper level courses.
 Note: The transfer evaluation process can take 4-6 weeks to complete.
 Please request transcripts be sent earlier in order to allow sufficient time to complete this step.